efoster9/interactive-web/unit-3-advanced-dom/U3LA2.3/U3LA2.3.md

 > Below are recommended fixes to try, but if students think of something more creative or clever, allow them to explore those ideas instead.
 The goal is for them to practice piecing together computer science concepts to solve an abstract problem.

-- wait for 3 characters to be typed to give a result
+- [mild] - Wait for 3 characters to be typed before giving any results
-- allow 1 letter to be wrong..
-2!
+- [medium] - Only show the first 10 results, if there's less than 10, think about how you can open it up to recommend other relevant results.
+(For example, use first letter of the input to make up for missing results, or just fill them with the most popular songs.
+Be creative here.)
-- only show the first 10 results, if there's less than 10 think about how you can open it up to recommend more relevant results.
+- [spicy] - Allow for misspellings: try allowing 1 letter to be wrong, then 2!

 ### Wrap Up (\~5 minutes)

 If you'd like time to collect their work, this would also be a good time.
 If you are not using Repl.it Teams for Education, a great way to collect projects quickly is a Google Form where they submit their link as well as any reflection questions.

-- What are some websites and examples where you have used typeahead search?
+- With more time, what are some other additions you would make to this autocorrect search?
-- What is made easy with typeahead search?
-When would it make sense to **not** have typeahead on a website?
+- When was a time in the lesson you got stuck?
+What did you do to get "unstuck"?
-- What was the biggest challenge you faced in this lesson?
+- What is something you're most proud of?
+What is something you'd like to get better at?